ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ekf2: increase maximum of EKF2_MAG_YAWLIM.
-This is needed on some fw platforms
-message: ekf2: increase maximum of EKF2_MAG_YAWLIM.
 This is needed on some fw platforms in order to not constantly switch mag fusion mode in gusty winds.
 ### Antipattern Category